Subject Information

 The Curriculum Journey

-Big Ideas.
+The science curriculum organises the Big Ideas and topics into clear objectives.
+The content is planned through 10 Big Idea headings: forces, electromagnetism, energy, waves, matter, reactions, Earth, organisms, ecosystems and genes.
 Using the Big Ideas, the generalisations, principles and models which connect concepts are at the heart of our curriculum.
 This knowledge base provides the threshold that enables students to progress to more complex scientific material as they move through the school.

 In year 7 students become acquainted with the fundamental investigative approaches common to all branches of science and have an opportunity to experience the wider practical opportunities that secondary science provides in many different contexts.
+Year 8 takes the students into a deeper exploration of the Big Ideas and offers a higher level of challenge.

 The Big Ideas themes continue via the AQA GCSE Science courses allowing students to review and build on their earlier foundations.
 At GCSE students study either AQA GCSE Separate Sciences or AQA Combined (Trilogy) Science.
 These courses allow students to explore a wide range of scientific concepts and calculations.
 During their studies, students are exposed to a range of practical skills and more complex practical techniques.
 In year 9 all students cover topics from the Combined Science course building on the fundamental core concepts.
 Students delve into the topics in depth and refine their application skills.
 From year 10 onwards students follow either the Separate Science curriculum or continue with Combined Science culminating in their GCSE qualifications in year 11.